flintoftid/aegmesher/ReadMe.txt

 tutorial directory of the software package.

 There is also a draft user manual in the file doc/[UserManual.txt][].

+Details of the mesher algorithms, particularly the non-uniform mesh line generation can be found in the article [10.1109/MAP.2016.2541606].

 ## Bugs and support